• Skip to primary navigation

 • Tomato: A large, meaty yet juicy tomato is best.
 My first choice would be a beefsteak tomato, but they aren’t typically available at the supermarkets I frequent.
 Slicing tomatoes, however, are widely available and work really well.

-How do you this make bacon, egg, & cheese sandwich w/ lemon dill aioli? (+ tips)
+How to this make this bacon, egg, and cheese sandwich (+ tips)

 Preheat your oven to 400 degrees.